SaxonRah/LindenmayerSystem/README.md

 # C++ Heierarchy
+## LSystemComponent . h/cpp
+	The component where all the string rewriting happens.
+Has several example l systems.
+		FLSRule			- UStruct
+			Rule for a letter
+		FLSInfo			- UStruct
+			Information about the LSystem
+				Generations	- Int32
+					Times to iterate.
+				Axiom 		- FString
+					Starting string.
+				Rules		- TArray of FLSRules
+					Collection of Rules.
+				States		- TArray of FStrings
+					History of LSystem Generations
+		FLSystem		- UStruct
+			The LSystem itself.
+				FLSInfo		- UStruct
+					Information about the LSystem

+## TurtleComponent . h/cpp
 ## ALMSystem.h/cpp
-		ALMSystem is a LSystem Actor that has a pet turtle which has magical drawing powers.
+		ALMSystem is a LSystem Actor that has a pet turtle component which has magical drawing powers.
-		It also has several example LSystems.
+		It also has the LSystemComponent for the functionality.
 		It contains several structures helping facilitate LSystems.
-			FLSRule
-			FLSInfo
-			FLSystem

 ## RenderLSystem.h
 		RenderLSystem is contains structures to help rendering.